tito-arch/BABC-2/content/posts/microsoft-copilot.md

 One point to note is that it is not the first time Microsoft is introducing AI into its tools.
 Many don't remember, but before copilot, there was **Clippy, (**_a cartoonish character in the shape of a paperclip with two large googly eyes and expressive eyebrows_). which mostly used  to pop up on the screen to offer assistance and suggest helpful features, such as formatting text or inserting graphics.
 That being said we can't compare co-pilot with Clippy for obvious reasons.

 ## Co-pilot in word

+With co-pilot in word users can just enter a prompt of what they want to write  and the tool will automatically generate the entire document for them.
+It's as simple as starting from a template where you will only double-check to confirm for clarity and mistakes.
+But most of the time the Ai will always score right.
+Also, if you have an entire document  the tool can rewrite and summarize the work for you as easy as entering a prompt and leaving the rest to the Ai.

 ## Co-pilot in Excel